7 Short Lessons from Gabriel García Márquez

 Serious creative work requires a kind of almost maniacal logistical protection, and someone — yes, most likely you, if you don’t have as supportive a spouse as Mercedes — has to build the scaffolding around the precious hours.

 We hope these lessons were as invigorating to read for you as they were to create for us.
 Once again, we’d recommend you read the entirety of FRAGRANCE OF GUAVA.
-You can also access our practical companion of all 7 related writing exercises here:

 With gratitude,